 Pianist Tyler Wottrich has distinguished himself as a chamber musician, vocal pianist, solo performer, and teacher.
-Wottrich is an Assistant Professor at North Dakota State University’s Challey School of Music, where he created a graduate collaborative piano program and serves as artistic director of the NDSU Chamber Music Festival.
-The Chamber Festival, which Wottrich founded in 2015, recently celebrated its fifth season pairing NDSU student pianists with world-class professional musicians from across the globe.
+Wottrich is an Associate Professor at North Dakota State University’s Challey School of Music, where he created a graduate collaborative piano program and serves as artistic director of the NDSU Chamber Music Festival.
+The Chamber Festival, which Wottrich founded in 2015, recently celebrated its eighth season pairing NDSU student pianists with world-class professional musicians from across the globe.

 Wottrich began his piano studies with Gail Olszewski before studying with Lydia Artymiw at the University of Minnesota, from which he graduated summa cum laude with degrees in both music and mathematics.
 He completed his M.M. and D.M.A. as a Staller Fellow at Stony Brook University where he studied with Gilbert Kalish.